VFPX/VFPXDeployment/docs/vfpx_templates.md

 1. Get the template
 2. Replace the placeholders
 3. Run `Textmerge()`.
 This can do some processing.
-See InstalledFiles\Apps\VFPXDeployment\VersionTemplate.txt, procedure GetRegisterWithThor for example.
+See Source\Apps\VFPXDeployment\VersionTemplate.txt, procedure GetRegisterWithThor for example.
 Here this controls if a code snippet will be include by setting the template comments.
 4. Remove templates comments, that is anything like `@@@ Comments \\\`.

 ----
-Last changed: 2023-05-21
+Last changed: 2023-05-22

 ![VFPX Deployment logo](./Images/vfpxpoweredby_alternative.gif "powered by VFPX")